FlimFlam69/WiiUTutorial/underconstruction.md

-**disc2app** is a great tool that allows you to install your physical Wii U discs as digital titles, so you can play them from an external USB hard drive - or even to the system itself.
-Fortunately it's a very easy and straight forward process, however - you are required to have atleast **25gbs** free on your SD card.
+**disc2app** is a tool that allows us to install our physical Wii U discs as digital titles onto our systems.
+By the end of this tutorial, you'll be playing your physical games off of your connected external harddrives or system menu in no time!
+Fortunately it's a very easy and straight forward process, however you are required to have atleast **25gbs** free on your SD card.

-With that said, let's begin!

 **Step 1)** Download the latest [**Modified WUP Installer**](https://github.com/Yardape8000/wupinstaller/releases)